[click here to go to www.learnontheinternet.co.uk]

 Malham Tarn

-.
-You can view more images of Malham Tarn in
+You can view more images of Malham Tarn in the Malham Gallery.

 To the south of Water Sinks is Watlowes Dry Valley.
-As the name suggests water no longer flows down here (due to Water Sinks).
+As the name suggests water no longer flows down here (due to Water Sinks which is a sink hole).
 It was formed when water flowed to, and over, Malham Cove.
 During the last ice age water could not penetrate the frozen ground therefore it eroded the v-shaped valley.
 After the ice age water was able to permeate the joints and bedding planes leaving the dry valley.

 Malham Cove is an amphitheater shaped cliff formation of limestone rock.
 Water from Malham Tarn once flowed over the cliff.
 It is now a popular destination for climbers who dare to scale the 260ft cliff face.